lingliao/Transparency-in-CABCDTD/README.md

 3. R_visualization.R

 ## Results
+The processed images, ready for the model, can be found [here](https://drive.google.com/file/d/1-l-IX4asVuwokRDvzOCYH5Hyj2_--Lx0/view?usp=sharing).

 The model's performance evaluation is based on the checkpoint with the highest validation accuracy.

 The best performed checkpoint can be downloaded from [here](https://drive.google.com/file/d/1S09j6QK4hWzKoqHm7JI03hVflTDpVkhq/view?usp=sharing)(Please note, this one performs a little better than the results presented in our publication in general, detailed in our folder example_output, but we decided to respect our published version and didn't make further update in the manuscript.).